python/cpython/Doc/library/functions.rst

    then *object* must be a callable object.
-The iterator created in this case will call *object* with no arguments for each call to its :meth:`~iterator.__next__` method; if the value returned is equal to *sentinel*, :exc:`StopIteration` will be raised, otherwise, the value will be returned.
+The iterator created in this case will call *object* with no arguments for each call to its :meth:`~iterator.__next__` method; if the value returned is equal to *sentinel*, :exc:`StopIteration` will be raised, otherwise the value will be returned.

    See also :ref:`typeiter`.